 As I grew older, I began learning and caring more about the goings on of the world.
 I was a senior in high school during the 2000 Presidential Election, and the Gore / Bush debate was the first I had ever watched.
 Though I was about a month shy of being able to vote in that election, for the first time I saw why politics mattered, and why it was important to pay attention to policy and social issues.

 My research project in Australia was about Sustainable Development and environmental conservation.
 I focused on the community interactions over usage rights of the Little Swanport River in Swansea, Tasmania.
 The river begins near inland farms, and flows through my host family’s wilderness preserve on its way to the Tasman Sea.
-To get a holistic view, I spent time on the wilderness preserve (left – don’t worry, I didn’t actually cut down that tree), and I worked for a few days on the oyster farm that exists where the fresh water meets the ocean.
+To get a holistic view, I spent time on the wilderness preserve (pictured), and I worked for a few days on the oyster farm that exists where the fresh water meets the ocean.
 I didn’t get to spend time on any of the farms, but I attended a meeting that included their representation.
 In hindsight, it was a fantastic learning experience for looking at issues from multiple angles; approaching a solution from only one perspective could have had disastrous effects for the other parties involved.

 Since college I have seen how many issues and news stories fit together, and I have come to realize that only through learning as much as I can about the world is it possible for me to really know what’s going on.
 I love getting news and information from as many sources as I can – local, national, and international – print, TV, internet, documentaries, radio, and pretty much whatever else I can get my hands on.